RWKV-Wiki/MultilingualShareGPT/README.md

 # Multilingual Share GPT
 Multilingual Share GPT, the free multi-language corpus for LLM training.
 All text are converted to markdown format.

+## Link to Dataset
+The dataset can be downloaded at [huggingface.co](https://huggingface.co/datasets/cryscan/multilingual-share).

 ## Data Example
 ```json
 {